maniospas/pygrank/docs/advanced/autotuning.md

 scores = tuner(graph, personalization)
 ```

+!!! warning
-:warning: Similarly to the `assume_immutability=True` option
+    Similarly to the `assume_immutability=True` option
-for preprocessors, this requires that graphs signals are not altered in
+    for preprocessors, the optimization dictionary requires that graphs signals are not altered in
     the interim, although it is possible to clear signal values.
-In particular, to remove
+    Furthermore, using optimization dictionaries multiplies (e.g. at least doubles)
+    the amount of used memory, which the system may run out of for large graphs.
-allocated memory, you can keep a reference to the dictionary and clear
+    To remove allocated memory, keep a reference to the dictionary and clear
     it afterwards with `optimization_dict.clear()`.

-:warning: Using optimization dictionaries multiplies (e.g. at least doubles)
-the amount of used memory, which the system may run out of for large graphs.
+!!! info

-:bulb: The default algorithms provided by tuners make use of the class
+    The default algorithms constructed by tuners (if none are provided) use
     *pygrank.SelfClearDict* instead of a normal dictionary.
-This keeps track only
-of the last personalization and only optimizes runs for the last personalization.
-This way optimization becomes fast while allocating the minimum memory required
-for tuning.
+This clears other entries when
+    a new personalization is inserted, therefore avoiding memory bloat.